 The “Wood of Life” tree has a rich ethnobotanical history due to its dense wood and spectacular flowers.
+For best growth, plant in full sun to partial shade, with well-drained soil.
 This small tree is slow growing but worth the wait.
 Rich blue blooms lead to orange fruits which Catbirds adore.
 Drought tolerant, hurricane resistant and able to take salt spray make this tree a great choice for coastal landscapes.

 Size: